sissmark/beta_video_censor/README.md

 run the script: #python censor_video_gui.py

-This should open a window alowing you to select a video file.
+This should open a window allowing you to select a video file.
 Once selected the script will show a preview of the censoring process and when finished store the video as [video_name]_censored.mp4

 Things on my mind: